-The College of Liberal Arts and Sciences consists of 22 academic departments, several interdisciplinary programs, six centers, and several research institutes and laboratories.
+CLAS consists of 22 academic departments, several interdisciplinary programs, six centers, and several research institutes and laboratories.
 The college offers 33 programs leading to a bachelor's degree, 27 programs leading to a master's degree, 18 programs leading to a doctoral degree, and interdisciplinary graduate programs in cooperation with other colleges.